 New results put Voicegain recognizer very close to Google enhanced:

-Finally it all depends on the type of audio - for some of them Voicegain will perform slightly better and for some Google may perform marginally better.
-As always, we invite you to sign up and use the 300 minutes free tier to test our accuracy for your specific data.
+However the results for a use case depends on the specific audio - for some of them Voicegain will perform slightly better and for some Google may perform marginally better.
+As always, we invite you to review our apps, sign-up and test our accuracy with your data.

 Out-of-the-box accuracy is not everything

-When you have to select speech recognition software, there are other factors beyond out-of-the-box recognition accuracy.
+When you have to select speech recognition/ASR software, there are other factors beyond out-of-the-box recognition accuracy.
 These factors are, for example:

-Support for Edge Deployment - The cloud players offer limited support to deploy their speech-to-text software in client data-centers or on private clouds of other providers.
+- Support for On-Premise/Edge Deployment - The cloud Speech-to-Text service providers offer limited support to deploy their speech-to-text software in client data-centers or on the private clouds of other providers.
 On the other hand, Voicegain can be installed on any Kubernetes cluster - whether managed by a large cloud provider or by the client.